 What makes people lonely?

 Loneliness has many different causes and affects people differently.
-Often people feel lonely because of their personal circumstances.
-But sometimes loneliness is a deeper, more constant feeling that comes from within.
+Often people feel lonely because of their personal, situational circumstances.
+However, sometimes loneliness is a deeper, more constant feeling that comes from within.

 Certain lifestyles and the stresses of daily life can make some people socially isolated and vulnerable to loneliness.
 There are many situations that might make you feel isolated or lonely.

 For example, if you:

 - Lose a partner or someone close to you